MicrosoftDocs/Contribute/Contribute/style-quick-start.md

 Best practices:

-- Check the spelling and grammar in your articles, even if you have to copy and paste into Word to do it.
+- Check the spelling and grammar in your articles, even if you have to copy and paste into Microsoft Word to check.
-- Use a casual and friendly voice--like you're talking to another person one-on-one.
+- Use a casual and friendly voice—like you're talking to another person one-on-one.
 - Use simple sentences.
 Easy-to-read sentences mean the reader can quickly use the guidance you share.

 ## Use the Microsoft voice principles